Aztec Stories in Modern Mexico: An Inocencio Jiménez Chino Retrospective

 About

-Rooted in Nahuatl storytelling and cultural preservation, Chino’s work bridges ancient and contemporary traditions, offering profound insight into Indigenous culture, community, and craft.
-The exhibition presents not only finished artworks but also the process behind them, featuring video interviews and demonstrations of amate papermaking and brush construction, as well as the artist’s tools and materials.
+Rooted in Nahuatl storytelling and cultural preservation, Jiménez Chino’s work bridges ancient and contemporary traditions, offering profound insight into Indigenous culture, community, and craft.
+The exhibition invites visitors to explore connections between art and ancestry, labor and landscape, and storytelling and cultural survival.

 Exhibition Details

-- Objects: approximately 35 works, including paintings on handmade amate and board.
+• Objects: approximately 35 works, including paintings on handmade amate and board.
 Also includes artist tools and a short-form interview video file.

-- Space Requirement: approximately 2,000–2,500 sq. ft.; scalable for smaller venues.
+• Space Requirement: approximately 2,000–2,500 sq. ft.; scalable for smaller venues.

-- Provided materials: digital files of all wall label text with accompanying audio files.
+• Provided materials: digital files of all wall label text with accompanying audio files.
 Provided electronically: installation information, condition reports, press materials with images, and an educational guide for visitors and docent training.

-- Shipping: one-way (incoming) shipping requiring approximately two crates.
+• Shipping: one-way (incoming) shipping requiring approximately two crates.
 A list of economical shippers will be provided.

 For More Information